ihorlenko/ONUrganizerBot/README.md

 ## Installation 🛠️

-To set up ONUrganizerBot, you will need Docker and Docker Compose.
-Follow these steps:
+To set up ONUrganizerBot, you have two options:

+### Option 1: Using Docker (Recommended) 🐳

 1. **Clone the repository**: